 If you’re like most in business, your focus is on selling more of your stuff and getting it out the door, solving problems, handling customer issues, managing employees, etc. It’s a balance of day-to-day priorities and challenges.

-So here’s the question: are the decisions you make and the actions you take aligned with “the brand?” (“The brand” here refers to the brand identity — the strategically crafted, carefully considered what, why, and how of your brand.)
-Most likely the answer is “no,” but don’t feel bad: it’s the same for most of us.
-But for those who manage successful brands, the answer is more likely a resounding “yes.”
+But, are those decisions you make and actions you take aligned with “the brand?” (“The brand” here refers to the brand identity — the strategically crafted, carefully considered what, why, and how of your brand.)
+Most likely the answer is “no.” But for those who manage successful brands, the answer is more likely a resounding “yes.”

 The Purposely Driven Brand